Pain During Ovulation

 Endometriosis

-I evaluate for endometriosis first when women come to me with persistent abdominal or pelvic pain.
+I evaluate for endometriosis6 first when women come to me with persistent abdominal or pelvic pain.
 This hormone-driven condition occurs when tissue that usually lines the uterus grows outside of it, causing inflammation, scar tissue, and adhesions.
 The result is pain, pain, and more pain.

 Pain and symptoms of endometriosis can range from mild to severe, depending on the size and location of the lesions.
 Since it's hormone-influenced, endometriosis symptoms can flare up right before and during ovulation (and during your period).
 Endometriosis pain is usually more intense than what you would experience from Mittelschmerz alone.